Shaz Khan: Career

-In 2016 he appeared in the romantic drama Dobara Phir Se directed by Mehreen Jabbar and produced by ARY Films followed by Haseeb Hassan's Parwaaz Hai Junoon in 2018, both being critical as well as commercial successes, in-between having a substantial role in the 2017 Hum TV drama Yaqeen Ka Safar.
+In 2016 he appeared in the romantic drama Dobara Phir Se directed by Mehreen Jabbar and produced by ARY Films followed by Haseeb Hassan's Parwaaz Hai Junoon in 2018, both being critical as well as commercial successes, in-between having what is now considered a legendary role of Barrister Daniyal in the 2017 Hum TV hit drama Yaqeen Ka Safar.
 He returned to the channel in 2018, with the leading role in the drama Lamhay.

-After taking long hiatus to create his own production company, in 2025 he directed & starred in the sports action drama The Martial Artist which tells the story of a desi martial artist who has a spiritual awakening in his motherland.
-He trained over 4 years in boxing, jiu jitsu, muay thai, wrestling and other martial arts to prepare for the role.
-The movie was praised for its realistic action sequences and emotional story.
-The film is the first installment in The Martial Arts franchise.
+After taking long hiatus to create his own production company, in 2025 he directed and starred in the sports action drama The Martial Artist which tells the story of a martial artist who has a spiritual awakening in his motherland.
+The movie is an enlargement of his 2016 short film Say It Ain't So, that he also wrote, as well as directed and acted in.
+In order to prepare for the role, he trained in MMA with the Brazilian coach Rafael Cordeiro, who has trained world champions and trains fighters from Ultimate Fighting Championship, while also training in boxing, Jujutsu and Muay Thai from top notch coaches in Orange County for numerous years.